Discussion Papers

 Abstract:

-remedy of ‘expectation damages’ to induce simultaneously first-best relationship-specific investments of both the selfish and the cooperative kind.
+We show that parties in bilateral trade can rely on the default common law breach remedy of ‘expectation damages’ to induce simultaneously first-best relationship-specific investments of both the selfish and the cooperative kind.
 This can be achieved by writing a contract that specifies a suffciently high quality level.
 In contrast, the result by Che and Chung (1999) that ‘reliance damages’ induce the firstbest in a setting of purely cooperative investments, does not generalize to the hybrid case.
 We also show that if the quality specified in the contract is too low, ‘expectation damages’ do not necessarily induce the ex-post effcient trade decision in the presence of cooperative investments.

-Keywords: breach remedies, incomplete contracts, hybrid investments, cooperative investments, selfish investments.
+Keywords: breach remedies, incomplete contracts, hybrid investments, cooperative investments, selfish investments

 October 2009